Dog Owner Liability

 If you or someone you love has been bitten, it is important to speak with an attorney immediately.
 Dog bite injuries can be severe and can lead to a lifetime of pain, scarring, and disabilities.

 For a free consultation about your rights in the aftermath of a severe dog bite incident, call 303-400-8100 to contact our experienced animal attack and dog bite personal injury attorneys at Norton, Bowers & Hofstra, P.C.
 Located in Aurora, Colorado, our Aurora dog bite attorneys handle cases throughout Colorado, Wyoming, and Utah.
 You can receive a free consultation and case evaluation.
-There is no attorney’s fees until we recover for you.
+There are no attorney’s fees until we recover for you.
 Home, evening, and weekend visits are available.